Dijon FCO (women)

 Dijon Football Côte d'Or (/fr/; commonly referred to as Dijon FCO or simply Dijon) is a French women's football club based in the city of Dijon.

+History

-It has been the women's section of Dijon FCO since 2006.
+The club has been the women's section of Dijon FCO since 2006.
 The club currently plays in the Première Ligue, the highest division of women's football in France.
+After finishing sixth in the 2025–26 Première Ligue, the club was excluded from national competitions by the DNCG due to insufficient financial guarantees for the 2026–27 season.